faeldon/philippines-json-maps/README.md

 ## Sample Maps

-Files are generated for all locations in the Philippines at all administrative levels.
+Files are generated for all locations in the Philippines at different administrative levels.

 For example, the regions map will show regional boundaries on the